How to Outline a Commercial Building with C9 Christmas Lights

 Tip #1: Use Empty Socket Light Line

-Building your C9 light lines from empty socket light line is the best way to go.
-You can purchase empty socket light line by 500-foot or 1,000-foot rolls, or our smaller runs measuring in 50, 100 and 250-foot in length.
+Building your C9 light lines from an empty socket light line is the best way to go.
+You can purchase empty socket light line by 500-foot or 1,000-foot rolls, or our smaller runs measuring in 50, 100, and 250-foot in length.

 You'll be able to create customized light lines of any length you need.
 All you have to do is measure and cut the empty socket line, slide on the electrical plugs, and screw in the C9 bulbs.

-That's the best way to create a professional-looking installation, because every single line will be exactly the perfect length.
-Using empty socket light line also gives you extra flexibility in choosing from a number of different bulb spacing.
+That's the best way to create a professional-looking installation because every single line will be exactly the perfect length.
+Using an empty socket light line also gives you extra flexibility in choosing from a number of different bulb spacing.